svanderburg/node2nix/README.md

 JSON structure
 --------------
-npm2nix expects the passed JSON file to be a list of objects and strings.
+npm2nix expects the passed JSON file to be a list of strings and at most one object.
 Strings are taken as the name of the package.
-Each object must contain a `name` key (e.g. `coffee-script`) and may optionally contain a `range` key formatted in a way understood by [semver](https://github.com/isaacs/node-semver) (e.g. `~1.2.4`).
+The object must be a valid dependencies object for an for an npm `packages.json` file.
 Alternatively, the passed JSON file can be an npm `package.json`, in which case the expressions for its dependencies will be generated.